-Other expense decreased to \$1 million in 2023 from \$2 million in 2022.
-Interest expense increased due primarily to higher interest rates on our debt to \$3 million in 2023 from \$1 million in 2022.
-This increase was offset by increased interest income to \$2 million in 2023 due to higher interest rates on our cash balance.
+Interest expense increased to \$4 million in 2023 from \$2 million in 2022 due primarily to higher interest rates on our debt and higher debt balances.
+This expense increase was partially offset by increased interest income of \$3 million in 2023 due to higher interest rates on our cash balance and higher cash balances.
+These changes resulted in Other Expense decreasing to \$1 million in 2023 from \$3 million in 2022.